illinois-cs241/broadway/README.md

 **_Please read the [Wiki](../../wiki) for documentation._** It explains how Broadway works and how to interact with it.
 Please be sure to read all the pages if you are planning on using Broadway.

+See our [contribution guidelines](CONTRIBUTING.md) if you want to contribute.

 ## Requirements

 MongoDB must be installed and the `mongod` daemon must be running locally before starting the API.
 Default options are usually sufficient (but for security purposes, be sure to disallow external access to the store).